Privacy Policy

 11.7 Security

-The Memory API enforces multi-tenant isolation through database-level row-level security: every read and write is scoped to the authenticated user and (where applicable) project, and a query that attempts to read another tenant's data is rejected by the database engine itself, not by application logic alone.
-Memory atoms are encrypted at rest by the underlying storage layer; OAuth tokens are stored hashed at the authorization server.
+The Memory API enforces multi-tenant isolation through database-level row-level security for your private memory: every read and write against your own account is scoped to the authenticated user and (where applicable) project, and a query that attempts to read another tenant's private data is rejected by the database engine itself, not by application logic alone.
 Access tokens have a short lifetime and use audience-binding so a token issued to one resource cannot be replayed against another.

 We will keep section 11 in step with the actual behaviour of the Memory API.
 If we add a tool, add a sub-processor, change retention, or change the OAuth scopes, we update this section and bump the "Last updated" date at the top of the page.
 We do not silently expand the scope of what the API does without a documentation change.